atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-theme.md

 ##### Atom Styleguide

 If you are creating an interface theme, you'll want a way to see how your theme changes affect all the components in the system.
-The [styleguide](https://github.com/atom/styleguide) is a page that renders every component Atom supports.
+The [Styleguide](https://github.com/atom/styleguide) is a page that renders every component Atom supports.

-To open the styleguide, open the command palette (`cmd-shift-P`) and search for "styleguide", or use the shortcut `cmd-ctrl-shift-g`.
+To open the Styleguide, open the command palette with <kbd class="platform-mac">Cmd+Shift+P</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+P</kbd> and search for "styleguide", or use the shortcut <kbd class="platform-mac">Cmd+Ctrl+Shift+G</kbd><kbd class="platform-windows platform-linux">Ctrl+Shift+G</kbd>.

 ![Style Guide](../../images/styleguide.png)